AI Notes for Students with ADHD

 listen instead of reading

-When text isn't working, switch to audio with Podcast Generator.
+When text isn't working, use the “turn notes into a podcast” workflow and switch to audio.
 Review on a walk, at the gym, or lying on the couch — your notes, your format.

 zero-effort active recall